Child Support

 How Can a Child Support Lawyer Help?

 Our child support lawyers in Melbourne know how difficult it can be to move on from a relationship breakdown, especially when there are children involved.
-They can help advise any parent who is considering applying for child support or has already started the process.
+They can advise parents and carers who are considering applying for child support or have already started the process.

 We can also help:

-• Advise a parent or guardian on what to put in a child support application.
+• Advise a parent or non-parent carer on child support applications and responses.

-If you are planning on applying for child support or your ex isn’t paying their share, contact us for advice and representation from the best child support lawyers in Melbourne.
-Get in touch with our team at Velocity Legal today!
+If you are planning on applying for child support or your ex isn’t paying the assessed child support, contact us for advice and representation from experienced child support lawyers in Melbourne.
+Get in touch with the team at Velocity Legal to discuss your options.
 Read Less

 Frequently Asked Questions